railsuser2014/openobject-doc-book-en/source/book/7/7_19_Documents/7_19_Documents_searching.rst

 * Through FTP access to Open ERP,

-* Using the menu *Document Management > Structure of Directories*.
+* Using the menu :menuselection:`Document Management --> Structure of Directories`.

 But if you don't know where a specific document can be found, Open ERP also has a search tool integrated into its document management.
-To search for a file use the menu *Document Management > Search for a file*.
+To search for a file use the menu :menuselection:`Document Management --> Search for a file`.
 You get to a document search screen that lets you search amongst all the attachments and all the documents in the FTP server.

 You can search for a file using various different criteria: